tri47/tri47.github.io/_posts/2020-06-18-my-attention-span.md

 image: "attention.png"
 color: "#4cadc7"
 htmlwidgets: TRUE
+summary: Our attention span is decaying.
+We are addicted to short tweets, videos and stimulus.
+The question is ... wait, where was I?
 ---
 Human attention span was reduced from [12 seconds to 8 seconds between 2000-2015](https://venturebeat.com/2016/12/04/our-8-second-attention-span-and-the-future-of-news-media/).